SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The final of the three shipwrecks here is the Lyman A. Stewart.
 Built in 1914, it was a sister ship to Frank H. Buck.

-This oil tanker didn't have as storied of history as its sister ship.
+This oil tanker didn't have as storied of a history as its sister ship.
 In October 1922, it set off from the San Francisco Bay full of oil en route to Seattle.

 It was a foggy day (you can see why there were so many shipwrecks during this time!), and another ship was headed into the SF Bay.
 Because of the thick fog, their alarm systems weren't loud enough, and the two collided.